abridged/collabland-dev/docs/downstream-integrations/api/token-gating.md

 ## Check roles asynchronously

-Check roles for an account against a list of token gating rules with a callback URL and get a notification via the URL as a webhook later for the roles to be assigned or removed.
+Check roles for an account against a list of token gating rules with a callback URL and get a notification via the URL as a webhook later for the roles approved Y/N.

 ### Trt it out